 The Australian Bureau of Statistics (2021a) has found that "between 2008-09 and 2018-19, higher education labour productivity grew on average by 1.2% per annum.
-This growth is similar to the average and fourth largest export overall.
-ABS data confirms that export revenue has almost halved over the course of the pandemic - from \$40.3 billion in 2019 to \$22.5 billion in 2021.
-In volume terms we can see the growth of higher education exports and the impact of the COVID-19 pandemic in Chart 16 which shows the number of Australian higher education international student course enrolments over time.
+This growth is similar to the average growth of market sector industries (around 1.1%)."
+For higher education labour productivity to continue to outpace the market sector, attention needs to be given to the regulatory settings facing higher education.